avebits/TT-irc/README.md

 # TT-irc
-TinyTerran-InternetRelayChat - A quick and simple way to chat with each other!
+TinyTerran-irc - A quick and simple way to chat with each other!

+Tested with VScodium liveserver + node.js/NPM.